anilabhadatta/educative-viewer/README.md

 # Educative Viewer

-## This project is made for easier readability of Educative.io courses scraped using [Educative.io_Scraper](https://github.com/anilabhadatta/educative.io_scraper)
+## This project is made for easier readability of Educative.io courses downloaded using [Educative.io_Scraper](https://github.com/anilabhadatta/educative.io_scraper)
 ### Refer Step 4 if you are using Releases.

 ## To Run/Build this project: